Old Time Week Staff - July 15-21, 2018

 Erynn Marshall | www.dittyville.com

-Old-Time Music & Dance Week Coordinator Erynn Marshall is an old-time fiddler well-known nationally and beyond for her traditional music.
+Old-Time Week Coordinator Erynn Marshall is a fiddler well-known nationally and beyond for her traditional music.
 She learned the nuances of old-time fiddling from visiting 80-95 year-old southern fiddlers.
 Her fieldwork culminated in the book, Music in the Air Somewhere about West Virginia fiddle and song traditions (WVU Press).
-Erynn teaches and performs at festivals and music camps around the globe and has appeared in three films – Voices of Virginia, The Clifftop Experience and I’ll Fly Away Home.
-Erynn won 1st place fiddle at Clifftop, the Appalachian Stringband Festival and was the first woman and person born outside the US to do so.
-For 5 years she directed the concert series and assisted in the curation of the Roots of American Music museum at the Blue Ridge Music Center in Galax, VA where she still lives.
-In 2016, Erynn released her her 6th recording, the CD, Greasy Creek, featuring all original tunes.
-She tours with Carl Jones, the Bow Benders and the Galax Bogtrotters.
+Erynn performs at festivals and music camps around the globe and often tours with her husband, songwriter and multi-instrumentalist Carl Jones.
+Her tunes are becoming common repertoire in fiddle circles and she is also a sought-after teacher.
+Erynn was the first woman to win First Place Fiddle at Clifftop, the Appalachian Stringband Festival, and has recorded eight albums and appeared in four films.
+She tours constantly throughout the US, Canada, Europe, Australia and China.

 Phil Jamison | www.philjamison.com